cpurtlebaugh/swenson-he-challenge/README.md

         connection: 'postgres://localhost/swenson',
     ```

-4. Next setup and seed the database in the project by running the following:
+4. Next migrate and seed the database in the project by running the following:

-5. To run the server locally:
     ```
+        knex migrate:latest
+        knex seed:run
+    ```

+5. Run the server locally:
+    ```
         npm start
     ```

+6. You can hit the following endpoint `localhost:8000/api/v1/recommendations` via postman with query params (machine, waterline, flavor, count, pod).

+    ex: localhost:8000/api/v1/recommendations?machine=espresso&flavor=vanilla&count=1&pod=espresso&waterline=true

+    ###### Note:
+    If you do not wish to filter a value the query params can be empty (flavor=) but the query params must be passed in or else the server will return an error.